thoughtram/blog/_posts/2015-03-27-building-a-zippy-component-in-angular-2.md

 Angular 2 doesn't come with it's own module system anymore, since ES2015 already provides a module system.
 That means we can just write plain ES2015 code without any Angular specific bits which makes our code more reusable.

 The next thing we want to do, is to make our `Zippy` class an actual component and give it a template so that we can see that it is ready to be used.
-In order to tell Angular that this particular class is a component, we use something called "Annotations".
+In order to tell Angular that this particular class is a component, we use something called "Decorators".

-Annotations are a way to add metadata to our existing code.
-Those annotations are actually not supported by ES2015 but have been developed as language extension and are considered by the Traceur transpiler, which is used in this project.
-We're not required to use annotations though.
+Decorators are a way to add metadata to our existing code.
+Those decorators are actually not supported by ES2015 but have been developed as language extension of the TypeScript transpiler, which is used in this project.
+We're not required to use decorators though.
 As mentioned, those are just transpiled to ES5 and then simply used by the framework.
 However, for simplicity sake we'll use them in this article.

-Angular provides us with a couple of metadata types so we can express our code in a much more elegant way.
-In order to build a component, We need the `ComponentMetadata`.
-Metadata annotations can be imported just like classes by using ES2015 module syntax.
-We also import both metadata annotations with a shorter name so they match the **decorators** provided by the framework.
-This is for easy migration when we switch from Traceur to TypeScript or Babel in the future.
-If this is unclear to you, you might want to read our article on [the difference between annotations and decorators](http://blog.thoughtram.io/angular/2015/05/03/the-difference-between-annotations-and-decorators.html).
+Angular provides us with a couple of decorators so we can express our code in a much more elegant way.
+In order to build a component, We need the `@Component()`.
+Decorators can be imported just like classes by using ES2015 module syntax.
+If you heard about **annotations in traceur** before and wonder how they relate to decorators, you might want to read our article on [the difference between annotations and decorators](http://blog.thoughtram.io/angular/2015/05/03/the-difference-between-annotations-and-decorators.html).

 {% highlight javascript %}
 {% raw %}
-import {
+import {Component} from 'angular2/core';
-  ComponentMetadata as Component,
-} from 'angular2/angular2';

 export class Zippy {